DannySeidel/typst-dhbw-template/README.md

 `title`: Title of the document

+`typeOfThesis` (optional*): The type of thesis (i.e. Project work, seminar paper, etc.).

+`typeOfDegree` (optional*): The degree that is pursued (i.e. Bachelor of Science, Master of Engineering, etc.).

+`timeOfProject`: The timeframe, in which the thesis was developed.

 `authors`: List of authors with the following named arguments (example below):

     - name: Name of the author